learn-co-curriculum/react-container-components/README.md

 original post on container components regarding this.

 While container components have been de-emphasized, they are still a useful tool while you get your feet wet with React.
-Structuring apps with containr and presentational components helps us to understand the way data is shared in an application.
+Structuring apps with container and presentational components helps us to understand the way data is shared in an application.
 It allows us to think in a more object-oriented way about React components and can keep our applications organized.